gitpod-io/template-golang-cli-tabnine/README.md

-# A Golang CLI template on Gitpod
+# A Golang CLI template on Gitpod, with Tabnine enabled

 This is a [Golang CLI](https://golang.org) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).

+Please note, this project has [Tabnine](https://www.tabnine.com/)'s AI-assisted code completion configured.

 ## Next Steps